hylmike/finance-chatbot/README.md

 3. What is top marginal federal income tax rate in year 1980?
    Answer I got:
    The top marginal federal income tax rate in 1980 was 70%.
-4. Whta is trend of total taxes in united states from year 1950 to 2010?
+4. What is trend of total taxes in united states from year 1950 to 2010?
    Answer I got:
    The trend of total taxes in the United States from 1950 to 2010 shows a general increase in tax receipts as a percent of GDP, with significant rises during periods of economic growth and increased government expenditure.